DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 ## Lemmatization

-The process of lemmatization - also called stemming - allows for transforming a word to its basic structure.
+The process of lemmatization - also called stemming - allows for transforming a word into its basic structure.
 Let's look at a little example to make this more clear.

-Assume you want to implement a text-based search in your app.
+Assume you want to implement text-based search in your app.
 The user can enter a `String` and you will check the content of the app to match that `String`.
 When the user enters a word like **"playing"** it will only match all the exact same words.
 What if one piece of content has the word **"played"** in it.
 Is that a potential match?

 Of course, this depends on the use-case but it most certainly can be.
 A basic regex comparison will not catch that.
 This is where lemmatization kicks in.
 It will take a word (e.g. **"playing"**, **"played"**) and transform it to its basic form (here: **"play"**).
 This makes the search instantly more comprehensive.